 - Requires professional supervision: Due to their complexity, traction beds should only be used under the guidance of a trained healthcare professional.

-In conclusion, there are several best back traction options available for spinal decompression and back stretching to relieve lower back pain.
+In conclusion, there are several best back stretchers options available for spinal decompression and traction to relieve lower back pain.
 Each method has its own pros and cons, and the choice ultimately depends on individual preferences, specific conditions, and medical advice.
 It is essential to consult with a healthcare professional before starting any new treatment or using spinal decompression devices.

 Top 3 Authoritative Reference Publications for Best Back Stretchers: